 Another way for owners to protect their interests is through a pre- or post-nuptial agreement, which should be coordinated with the buy-sell agreement.
 Pre- and post-nuptial agreements can specify whether the owner’s spouse will have any right to the business on divorce and, if so, the manner in which the business will be valued and divided.

 Regardless of the terms, however, the ultimate goal of any agreement is to avoid conflict and confusion by correctly transferring business interests in a timely manner to the desired people with the least possible conflict, expense and delay.

 No matter how well it’s written, a buy-sell agreement is only as good as the funding, which makes the actual purchase of a departing owner’s interest possible.

 Options include using existing assets, borrowing the money, creating a cash reserve fund, making installment payments and purchasing insurance from someone like this broker in Beloit, WI.
 The key is to select the combination that meets evolving business needs and provides the required certainty.

 Of these options, disability and life insurance are two of the more effective choices for a number of reasons.
-Both can be more cost effective and easier to administer.
-Each can protect working capital and help provide the correct amount of financing at exactly the time it’s needed.
+Both can be more cost-effective and easier to administer, and there are plenty of reviews out there, such as these Haven Life Insurance Reviews, for example, to help people make an informed decision when it comes to selecting who they are going to purchase life insurance with.
+Both disability and life insurance can protect working capital and help provide the correct amount of financing at exactly the time it’s needed.

 A totally disabled owner may become more concerned with his or her family and personal well-being and less concerned with his or her participation in the business.
 Buying out the disabled owner’s interest often becomes the logical choice for the remaining owners.